 Since I’ve had my baby girl, I’ve had a local TV appearance, been featured in another gardening blog, featured in a local magazine, in talks about sponsorships with a couple of different seed companies, and continued to show up on social and make money on my blog.
 The trade off?
 A lot of dirty dishes, and unweeded garden, and occasional tears.
 But I’m really proud of what I accomplished and I know that I would never have been able to keep my business going without losing my mind if it wasn’t for the mentorship of Nicole and Dan.

 Part of how I was able to do all these things was because I had a solid content plan.
 I wasn’t just winging it and I was able to focus on the tasks that paid off in my business.
-Nicole has a great resource you can use for free–the planning party.
-It will give you a taste of Shift U and help you get your content thoughts in order.
+Nicole has an amazing free Facebook Group, The Social Shift.
+It will give you a taste of Shift U and help you start to grow a raving audience & successful business.

 A Strategy No One Else is Using

 The key thing about what’s going on in Shift University is that Nicole and Dan are teaching us a blogging strategy that no one else is really teaching.
 It doesn’t rely on huge traffic, a huge following, or selling your soul.
 It frees you from worrying about your numbers and lets you create real connections with real followers.

 Before I used their influencer marketing strategy, I hated Instagram because I could never get ahead.
 I had pretty enough pictures, but I lost followers as soon as I gained them, and it was so rare to get a real follower (aka not a bot, business, or another blogger–not that the last two aren’t followers, but they have their own motivations).
 Same with Facebook.
 Nobody talked to me except my Mom and my cousins and it may or may not have been out of pity.